yonkahlon/Zenject/README.md

 Note that if you want to use this feature (which I recommend as its very useful) then you should avoid instantiating new objects in your installers and executing other code that has similar side effects.

 Also, if you happen to be a fan of automated testing (as I am) then you can include calls to this menu item in unity batch mode as part of your testing suite.
-For example, to validate the scenes in the sample project from the command line, you can just execute this:
+For example:

+    "[PATH TO UNITY]" -projectPath "[PATH TO SAMPLE PROJECT]" -executeMethod Zenject.ZenEditorUtil.ValidateAllScenesFromScript -batchmode -nographics

+You can also validate specific scenes from the command line by calling ValidateScenesFromScript and also passing a list of scenes:

     "[PATH TO UNITY]" -projectPath "[PATH TO SAMPLE PROJECT]" -executeMethod Zenject.ZenEditorUtil.ValidateScenesFromScript -batchmode -nographics "-CustomArg:scenes=Asteroids,AsteroidsDecoratorExample"

-This will return an error code if validation fails.
+This will both return an error code if validation fails.
 If it succeeded, it will return 0 and the log for the unity editor will contain the line "Successfully validated all 2 scenes".

 ## <a id="using-the-unity-inspector-to-configure-settings"></a>Using the Unity Inspector To Configure Settings